Amused Moose National New Comic Award Final 2018: The Space @ Symposium Hall, Edinburgh, 2018

 It was great to see Baulf again at Birdies Comedy showcase in March and October 2019 trying out new material and effortlessly engaging with the crowd.

-In July 2019, I saw Baulf headline at Birdies Comedy performing ten minutes of his debut Edinburgh show which is thoroughly deserved.
+In July 2019, I saw Baulf headline at Birdies Comedy performing ten minutes of his debut Edinburgh show which was thoroughly deserved.
 He sounds like Rob Beckett’s kid brother, but he has his own style with brilliant characterisations and stories about family life in London.
 His mischievous persona and enormous amount of confidence on stage made for an act that was exceptionally funny, and the three times I have now seen him do ten minutes, I have consistently belly laughed at him every time.

 I was delighted to see his debut show Boy at the Edinburgh Festival Fringe in August 2019.
 His opening banter with the audience was confident and hilarious.
 Describing his goal as a boy to be a lad, the show dealt with his faults, and for forty-five minutes stories covering childhood, family, his relationship with his girlfriend and lad’s holidays were brilliantly told with lots of quick-fire humour and charm.